-- (1) Position the shaft and control arm in the frame crossmember in approximate operating position.
+(1) Position the shaft and control arm in the frame crossmember in approximate operating position.
 Install the washer and nut.
-DO NOT TIGHTEN the nut until the full weight of the vehicle is on the wheels. - (2) Position the new ball joint balloon type seal on the ball joint body and using Tool C-3736 on Models TC-1, TC-2 and TC-3, and Tool C-3867 on TY-1 install the seals.
+DO NOT TIGHTEN the nut until the full weight of the vehicle is on the wheels.

+- (2) Position the new ball joint balloon type seal on the ball joint body and using Tool C-3736 on Models VC-1, VC-2 and VC-3, and Tool C-3867 on VY-1 install the seals.
 To facilitate installation of the seal the ball joint stud should be perpendicular to the ball joint body.
-Repack the joint with the specified lubricant, using a hand type grease gun only, through the plug hole in the bottom until the lubricant is emitted from the seal.
+Repack the joint with the specified lubricant through the plug hole in the bottom until the lubricant is emitted from the seal.
 Install the plug. - (3) Install the brake support plate assembly.
 Tighten brake support bolts to 55 foot-pounds torque and the knuckle arm bolts to 80 foot-pounds torque. - (4) Position the stud in the steering knuckle.
 Install the washer and nut.
-Tighten to 135 foot-pounds torque and install the cotter pin. - (5) Pull down the shock absorber from its position in the frame opening and engage with the mounting bracket on the lower control arm.
+Tighten to 115 foot-pounds torque (VC-1, VC-2, VC-3), 135 foot-pounds torque (VY-1) and install the cotter pin. - (5) Pull down the shock absorber from its position in the frame opening and engage with the mounting bracket on the lower control arm.
 Install the bolt, washer and nut.
 Tighten to 55 foot-pounds torque. - (6) Position the strut on the lower arm, install the bolts, washers and nuts.
-Tighten to 100 foot-pounds torque. - (7) Install the wheel, tire and drum assembly. - (8) Adjust the front wheel bearing, Paragraph 2. - (9) Install the torsion bar, Paragraph 5. - (10) Tighten the lower control arm shaft, (the 3⁄4 inch) nut to 180 foot-pounds torque for Models TC-1, TC-2 and TC-3 and (% inch) nut 200 foot-pounds torque for Models TY-1.
-Install the cotter pin. - (11) Lower the vehicle to the floor, then measure and adjust the suspension heights as required. - (12) Set the front end alignment.
+Tighten to 100 foot-pounds torque. - (7) Install the wheel, tire and drum assembly. - (8) Adjust the front wheel bearing (See Group 22, "Wheels, Bearings and Tires"). - (9) Install the torsion bar, (Paragraph 4). - (10) Tighten the lower control arm shaft, (the 34 inch) nut to 180 foot-pounds torque for Models VC-1, VC-2, and VC-3 and (36 inch) nut 200 foot-pounds torque for Models VY-1.
+Install the cotter pin. - (11) Lower the vehicle to the floor, then measure and adjust the suspension heights as required (Paragraph 2). - (12) Set the front end alignment (Paragraph 3).

-10. UPPER CONTROL ARM
+9. UPPER CONTROL ARM

-The upper control arm support mounting brackets

-are welded to the frame side rails.
+The upper control arm support mounting brackets are welded to the frame side rails.

 - (1) Place a jack under the lower control arm as close to the wheel as possible.
 Raise the jack until the front wheel clears the floor. - (2) Remove the wheel and tire assembly. - (3) Remove the upper and lower ball joint stud nuts.
 Slide the Tool C-3564 down over the lower stud until the tool rests on the steering knuckle.
-Turn the threaded portion of the tool locking it securely against the upper stud (Fig. 7).
-Spread the tool enough to place the upper stud under pressure then strike the knuckle sharply with a hammer to loosen the stud.
+Turn the threaded portion of the tool locking it securely against the upper stud (Fig. 6).
+Spread the tool enough

+- to place the upper stud under pressure then strike the knuckle sharply with a hammer to loosen the stud.
 Do not attempt to force the stud out of the knuckle with the tool alone. - (4) Remove the tool, then disengage the ball joint from the knuckle. - (5) Remove the nuts, lockwashers and bolts attaching the upper control arm bushings to the front and rear support.
 Lift the upper control arm up and away from the support.